 Even with inexpensive products, breaking up your price can appeal to price sensitive buyers

 When a potential buyer is looking at your offer, the question they’re thinking is “Do I buy this?”.

-However, give them some different options helps to re-frame the question as “Which one do I buy?”.
+However, giving them different options helps to re-frame the question as “Which one do I buy?”.

 The difference is massive.
 It’s no longer a binary “yes/no” call, it’s an unconscious acceptance that they intend to purchase.

 Three options — the “Goldilocks” technique — has long been the accepted number of options (though as always, context counts).
 Testing around the two vs three options shows that most buyers gravitate to the middle option, but you’ll also have the bonus of those who always choose the most expensive.

 Pipedrive is a good example of offering Goldilocks pricing, with three plans of varying features.
 Note how it adds extra emphasis to the “just right” plan by marking it “BEST VALUE” (though if we were being picky, this emphasis could be a touch stronger, like highlighting or adding a different border).